Cannes Film Festival: Impact

 The festival has become an important showcase for European films.
 Jill Forbes and Sarah Street argue in European Cinema: An Introduction (ISBN 0333752104), that Cannes "became...extremely important for critical and commercial interests and for European attempts to sell films on the basis of their artistic quality" (page 20).
 Forbes and Street also point out that, along with other festivals such as the Venice Film Festival and Berlin International Film Festival, Cannes offers an opportunity to determine a particular country's image of its cinema and generally foster the notion that European cinema is "art" cinema.

-Additionally, given massive media exposure, the non-public festival is attended by many stars and is a popular venue for film producers to launch their new films and to attempt to sell their works to the distributors who come from all over the globe.
+Additionally, given massive media exposure, the non-public festival is attended by many stars and is a popular venue for film producers to launch their new films and to attempt to sell their works to distributors.

 Cannes Film Festival in fiction

 Though most of the media attention the festival receives is journalistic in nature, the festival has been explored from the standpoint of fiction by novelists over the years.

 Michael Grothaus' Epiphany Jones is a social satire about the festival and film industry and explores sex trafficking that occurs during the festival.
 The book was named one of the best Hollywood novels of all time by Entertainment Weekly.
 Iain Johnstone's Cannes: The Novel is a dystopian tale about terrorists holding the festival hostage.

-Paulo Coelho's The Winner Stands Alone is also set at the Cannes Film Festival.
+Paulo Coelho's The Winner Stands Alone is also set at the festival.

 The culture and history of the festival has been covered in a number of non-fiction books.

 The festival has been used as the backdrop and setting of several films, including The Last Horror Film (1982), La cité de la peur (1994), Festival in Cannes (2001), Femme Fatale (2002) and Mr. Bean's Holiday (2007); some of these were shot on location at the festival.